Council owned high rise - fire safety FAQs

 How many council high rise buildings have cladding?

 Twenty high rise blocks have full cladding, a further three high rise blocks have some form of cladding mostly on the side.
+See our high rise cladding, insulation and fire safety information for more details.

 Do any council high rise buildings have the same cladding as Grenfell Tower?